Tips and Tricks to Build an Email Sign-up Form that Doubles Conversion

 It is very important to ensure that your email sign-up forms are simple.
 One way of achieving this is by asking only for the information that you need.
 If you do not need a website visitor’s birthday, for instance, do not ask for it on the forms.

 You should understand that your website visitors are busy and do not have time for long forms.
 Others might have restrictions due to the privacy and security of the information that they provide.
 Simple forms perform better than complicated and long ones.
+Also, highlight that when collecting their data, you will take all necessary steps, including doing DMARC configuring and following email security measures, to keep your communication with stakeholders safe from malicious attacks.

 You can also consider using dynamic opt-in signup to ensure that users have options when providing you with their personal information.
 If you have to collect a lot of information, you can consider making a simple form and then allowing users to complete their profiles later during their journeys on your website.